guitarvydas/guitarvydas.github.io/_posts/2021-06-06-Connecting Modules.md

 I don't know.

-I only need to know what I need to know.
+I only know what I need to know.

-If I wrap my data in the correct set of layers, it will make it all the way to the end and I will receive a response (wrapped in layers that I prescribe or agree to).
+If I wrap my data in the correct set of layers, it will make it all the way to the end and I will receive a response (wrapped in layers that I define or agree to).

 Today's software cables are based on the all-in-one mentality instead of the layered mentality.